 Gender Pay Gap Reporting in Ireland

 Our team of employment specialists has significant experience dealing with complex workforce structures and remuneration schemes.
 We can manage the full gender pay gap reporting process: from ensuring legal compliance, to obtaining insights from your data, and finally to preparing your report.
-We work with large national and international employers from a wide range of sectors on their UK gender pay gap reporting obligations.
+We support large national and international employers from a wide range of sectors on their UK gender pay gap reporting obligations, and they return for our support year after year.
 We also advise on gender pay gap reporting requirements worldwide.

 We break gender pay gap reporting into three main “phases”:

-- Understanding your statistics.
-Gender pay gap statistics are a very blunt tool for assessing the extent of any workplace inequality and tell far from the whole story where gender equality is concerned.
-We can apply a range of statistical techniques to help you put your headline statistics in context and understand the real drivers behind your gaps.
+- Understanding your gender pay gap statistics.
+As noted above, employers in Ireland must identify and report the causes of their gender pay gaps.
+Our gender pay gap reporting experience means that we know where to look and how to extract this from complex data We can apply a range of statistical techniques to help you put your headline statistics in context and understand the real drivers behind your gaps.
 By drilling down into your figures to look at gaps by grade, department, job title or other relevant measure, we can help you assess whether you may be running any equal pay risks that warrant further investigation and action.
-We can hypothesis test your data - for example, answering questions such as what would your gaps now (or in the future) be if there were gender equality at board level?
+Using simulated datasets, we can hypothesis test your data - for example, answering questions such as what would your gaps now (or in the future) be if there were gender equality at board level?
 What about at entry level?
-We can also apply advanced statistical methods such as regression analysis to help you understand how much gender is really contributing towards your gaps.
+We can also apply more technical statistical methods such as regression analysis to help you understand how much gender is really contributing towards your pay gaps.

-- Preparing and acting on your report.
-Gender pay gap reports are read by your employees, competitors, suppliers and clients/customers, as well as national and industry press.
-They set the tone for your organisation’s approach to workplace gender diversity and, if done properly, can help promote your employment brand – or can damage it if you get it wrong.
-We can draft and review your organisation’s gender pay gap reports, helping add important context to their statistics and highlighting diversity initiatives.
+- Preparing and acting on your gender pay gap report.
+Again, in contrast to the UK, Ireland does not yet have a central portal for filing reports.
+We anticipate that the first round of Irish gender pay gap reports will be read and scrutinised by your employees, competitors, suppliers and clients/customers, as well as national and industry press.
+They set the tone for your approach to workplace gender diversity and, if done properly, can help promote your employment brand – or can damage it if you get it wrong.
+We can draft and review your gender pay gap reports, helping add important context to their statistics and highlighting diversity initiatives.